Hurontario LRT: Costs

 In 2016, the LRT line was projected to cost $1.4 billion.
 (Prior to the cancellation of the Brampton portion of the line, the estimated cost was around $1.6 billion.)
 On April 21, 2015, the Government of Ontario announced that it would completely fund the line, not including local capital costs such as utility relocations, surface upgrades, and landscaping.

 When Mobilinx was chosen as the winning bidder, the total contract value was $5.6 billion.
 This included $4.6 billion to design, build and finance plus $1 billion to operate and maintain the line for 30 years.
 The line was previously costed at $1.2 billion for capital costs only.
 The City of Mississauga is expected to cover the operating and maintenance costs.

 Benefits

 Mississauga plans to use the Hurontario LRT to spur commercial development and employment opportunities along the line.
-According to Ed Sajecki, Commissioner of Planning and Building for Mississauga, downtown development had been mostly residential towers as developers felt it was to too expensive to provide parking for large office towers.
-Sajecki expects that the LRT will eliminate the need for downtown parking.
-With the LRT, downtown population is expected to double in less than two decades from its currently estimated 40,000.
-According to Mayor Bonnie Crombie, Mississauga is planning for mixed-use zoning along Hurontario including accommodation, businesses, commercial, retail and arts-cultural development.
+By 2016, downtown development had consisted mostly of residential towers, as Ed Sajecki, Commissioner of Planning and Building for Mississauga, believed developers felt it was too expensive to provide parking for large office towers.
+Sajecki expected that the LRT will eliminate the need for downtown parking.
+With the LRT, downtown population was expected to double in less than two decades from the 2016 estimate of 40,000.
+According to then-Mayor Bonnie Crombie, Mississauga is planning for mixed-use zoning along Hurontario including accommodation, businesses, commercial, retail and arts-cultural development.